pbanj/Breadtools/Readme.md

-This will install up to 3 menus to your context(right click) menu.
+This will install up to 3 menus to your context(right click) menu and Windows Terminal.
 Items include regedit, open cmd here(normal and admin) show/hide known file types, show/hide hidden files/folders, open bash here, open powershell here(normal and admin), settings, environmental variables, and power options.

-**Newest version may only work fully on windows 10 with the newest "features" update, as I update it with any changes needed after each one.**
+**Newest version may only work fully on windows 10 with the newest "features" update, as I update it with any changes needed after each one.
+Should work with Windows 11**
 Here is an older version that will work on windows 8/8.1 and should work on 7: [Tools_menu_8&8.1_final.zip](https://github.com/pbanj/tools-menu/blob/master/Tools_Menu_8%268.1_final.zip)
 Here is the final Pre-terminal version, based on this [commit](https://github.com/pbanj/tools-menu/commit/465fc305d9d5842e294f1111b449ea1c0d6a9841) [tools menu final.zip](https://github.com/pbanj/tools-menu/blob/master/tools%20menu%20final.zip)

-**YOU MUST HAVE WSL AND WINDOWS TERMINAL INSTALLED FROM THE WINDOWS STORE**
+**YOU MUST HAVE WSL INSTALLED**
-- This was only tested with Ubuntu.
-If you use a different distro you'll have to change `Ubuntu` to the one you use in the install file you plan to use.
-This will be fixed.
+In an admin CMD or Powershell enter one of these commands(use the one for the distro you want) and reboot.
+`wsl --install -d Ubuntu`
+`wsl --install -d Ubuntu-22.04.2`
+`wsl --install -d Ubuntu-20.04.6`
+`wsl --install -d Ubuntu-18.04.6`
+`wsl --install -d Debian`
+`wsl --install -d kali-linux`
+`wsl --install -d openSUSE-Tumbleweed`
+`wsl --install -d openSUSE-Leap-15.5`

 - You may have to change your default settings for windows terminal located `%localappdata%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json` change the `"startingDirectory"` option to `"startingDirectory": "."` and save the file.